Published in the Sunday Express 2019 by Dani Binnington.

-Aside from yoga I went to counselling and hypnotherapy and the simple principles of mindfulness helped me to start feeling better mentally.
+Aside from yoga I went to counselling and hypnotherapy.
+The simple principles of mindfulness helped me to start feeling better mentally.

 I made another big change in how my family and I eat.
-After a nutrition course at Leiths School of Food and Wine, I shifted my focus on to all the amazing foods I wanted to eat.
-No more “free from” – just lots of family-friendly dishes with lots of vegetables that are full of nutrients to nourish us.
+After a nutrition course, I shifted my focus on to all the amazing foods I wanted to eat.
+No more “free from” – just lots of family-friendly dishes with lots of vegetables that are full of nutrients.

-After careful consideration with my medical team I’ve decided to go on hormone replacement therapy to minimize the effects of the menopause.
+After careful consideration with my medical team I’ve decided to go on HRT to minimize the effects of the menopause.
 This is not an option for all women, especially with a history of breast cancer.

-But my specific type of breast cancer and the fact that I had a double mastectomy means it is safe for me to do so.
-Of course, that’s not ideal and it won’t suit everybody, but for me, for now, that’s a good thing to do.
+My specific type of breast cancer and the fact that I had a double mastectomy means it is safe for me to do so.
+Of course, that’s not ideal and it won’t suit everybody.
+For me, for now, that’s a good thing to do.